-In addition, a CZT camera has better energy resolution than a NaI camera.
-Takahashi et al. reported that the energy resolution of a CZT camera is 5% whereas that of a NaI camera is 10% (4).
-Therefore, CZT SPECT has the potential to separate the primary photons of 99m Tc and 123 I, which are very close, and provides better-quality dual-tracer simultaneous imaging (8,9).
+In addition, CZT-SPECT has better energy resolution than a NaI camera.
+Takahashi et al. report that the energy resolution of CZT-SPECT is 5%, whereas the energy resolution of a NaI camera is 10% (4).
+Therefore, CZT-SPECT has the potential to separate the primary photons of ^{99m}Tc and 123I, which are very close, and provides better quality dual-isotope simultaneous imaging (8,9).

-Although CZT SPECT has the remarkable abovementioned advantage for nuclear medicine imaging, it is currently applied clinically only for cardiovascular and breast imaging (2).
-If cardiac CZT SPECT were to be used for focused imaging of other organs, the same advantages are to be expected.
+Although CZT-SPECT has the remarkable above-mentioned advantage for nuclear medicine imaging, it is currently only applied clinically for cardiovascular and breast imaging (2).
+If cardiac CZT-SPECT were to be used for focused imaging of other organs, the same advantages are to be expected.
 To make this possible, however, there are some problems that need to be overcome.
-First, the current cardiac CZT camera can acquire only tomographic images and not planar images.
+First, the current cardiac CZT-SPECT can acquire only tomographic images and not planar images.
 Second, the field of view of the apparatus is limited (2,3).
-Even with these limitations, it should be possible to image small and superficial organs using a cardiac CZT camera; therefore, we assumed that the thyroid and parathyroid organs would be suitable for this imaging modality.
+Even with these limitations, it should be possible to image small and superficial organs using a cardiac CZT-SPECT; therefore, we assumed that the thyroid and parathyroid organs would be suitable for this imaging modality.

-The aim of this study was to verify the ability to use cardiac CZT SPECT for imaging of the thyroid and parathyroid.
-Thyroid and parathyroid adenoma phantoms were fabricated to use in simulation studies, which were performed with current clinical thyroid and parathyroid scintigraphy protocols (10-18).
+The aim of this study was to verify the ability to use cardiac CZT-SPECT for imaging of the thyroid and parathyroid.
+Thyroid and parathyroid adenoma phantoms were fabricated to use in simulation studies that were performed using current clinical thyroid and parathyroid scintigraphy protocols (10-18).